earthly/earthly/docs/cloud/satellites/using.md

 earthly sat select <satellite-name>
 ```

 Any build performed after selecting a satellite will be performed in the cloud on that satellite.
-You will notice that the output of build contains information about the satellite that is being used as part of the build:
+You will notice that the output of the build contains information about the satellite that is being used:

 ```
 $ earthly +build